 For almost a decade now, promotional SMS has become one of the main effective marketing tools for businesses to advertise, communicate, and reach their target customers.
 Promotional calls and texts have become a serious pain to regular consumers that keep on receiving unwanted messages and calls from businesses.

-Consequently, the operators had to react to protect its clients, and Do-Not-Disturb (DND) feature was introduced to opt out messages delivered from third Party services to avoid an undesired telecommunication calls and SMS.
+Consequently, the operators had to react to protect their clients, and Do-Not-Disturb (DND) feature was introduced to opt out messages delivered from third party services to avoid an undesired telecommunication call or SMS.

 A DND list is a list of recipients, managed by the operators, who choose not to receive any promotional messages or in some cases, transactional types of messages.

-With the rise of A2P messages, many businesses have added the SMS as another channel to keep the customers informed of new promotions or campaigns, causing frustrations to customers who viewed the SMS as an invasion of privacy, and voiced their complains to the operators.
-And hence, the DND lists was born.
+With the rise of A2P messages, many businesses have added the SMS as another channel to keep the customers informed of new promotions or campaigns, causing frustrations to customers who viewed the SMS as an invasion of privacy, and voiced their complaints to the operators.
+Hence, the DND list was born.

 Historically, the Telecom Regulatory Authority of India (TRAI) was the first to apply the DND feature with the support of the National Customer Preference Register (NCPR).
 Accordingly, many other operators have followed suit, with the main objective being protecting customers from being haunted by businesses on their cellphones and help customers to limit the amount of undesired SMS received.

-Hence, now customers are able to limit or block telemarketing calls and texts by registering their cellphone number or block only certain numbers or Sender IDs so as not to receive any telemarketers calls and text.
+Customers now are able to limit or block telemarketing calls and texts by registering their cellphone number or block only certain numbers or sender IDs so as not to receive any telemarketers calls and text.
 After this step is taken by the consumer, it would be illegal for telemarketers to contact those numbers who have registered for DND.

 DND turned out to be a double edged sword.
 The DND lists affect the delivery rate and the conversion rate for some One-Time-Password (OTP) texts, in addition to the overall delivery rates for the banking sector who rely on SMS to keep their customers informed.

-It prevented some people also from receiving important messages; messages from financial and educational institutions, government bodies, and hospitals who rely heavily on the on the SMS.
+It prevented some people also from receiving important messages; from financial and educational institutions, government bodies, and hospitals who rely heavily on the SMS.